Shopify Structured Data: Why and How to Add It To Your Store

 Frequently asked questions

 No, Shopify initially doesn’t have structured data.
-However, you can add it using a Shopify app, like TinyIMG, or by manually implementing schema.
+However, you can add it using a Shopify app, like TinyIMG, or by manually implementing a schema.

 About the author